Hyperfoil/qDup/FAQ.md

 ## Failed to load qdup.yaml as yaml only

-Q: Why does the parser fail witl the following error message?
+Q: Why does the parser fail with the following error message?
 ```
 13:44:19.759 [main] ERROR i.h.tools.qdup.config.yaml.Parser - Failed to load qdup.yaml as yaml only
 mapping values are not allowed here